richardmrodriguez/PDFScreenplayParser/README.md

 # Interface

-This relies upon an **external** PDF parser / extractor, and expects a document struct like so:
+This relies upon an **external** PDF parser / extractor, and expects a document struct that looks sort of like this:

 ```
 Document: [